swimclan/candlestick-models/README.md

 *   Simple factory function instantiation
 *   A price stream simulator that can be used to test adapter
 *   ES5 implementation means use in older versions of Node
+*   Websocket recycle utility to refresh supplied websocket with new websocket to prevent connection failures

 ### Code Demo